php-ru/symfony-docs-ru/templating/inheritance.rst

 which in turn extends the base application layout (``base.html.twig``).
 This is the common three-level inheritance model.

-When building your application, you may choose to follow this method or simply make each page template extend the base application template directly (e.g. ``{% extends 'base.html.twig' %}``).
-The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be easily overridden to properly extend your application's base layout.
+When building your application, you may choose to follow this method or make each page template extend the base application template directly (e.g. ``{% extends 'base.html.twig' %}``).
+The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be overridden to properly extend your application's base layout.

 .. ready: no
-.. revision: 9e5cd17b075e9cdc659ace8acac065c78f0c2d4c
+.. revision: 04d727d6f85e21b57948a415129a11ce081fe12b